mmiranda222/.statsuite/content/using-de/viewing-data/toolbar/_index.md

 * for **Table in Excel**: OECD,SNA_TABLE1,1.0,**filtered**,2023-02-21 17-22-55.**xlsx**
 * for **Filter data in tabular text (CSV)**: OECD,SNA_TABLE1,1.0,**filtered**,2023-02-21 17-22-55.**csv**
 * for **Unfilter data in tabular text (CSV)**: OECD,SNA_TABLE1,1.0,**complete**,2023-02-21 17-22-55.**csv**

+The details on the specific download formats accessible directly from within the Data Explorer are described in the sub-sections below.

 #### Table in Excel
 Only the filtered data contained in the preview table (or chart) view is downloaded in **.xlsx** file format.
 As much as possible, the preview table's layout, styles, cell and text formatting, and attributes presented as flags and notes are maintained in the downloaded Excel file and presented in its first and default sheet.